StevenBlack/vocab/million-dollar-words.md

 ### mien
 A person's demeanor, the manner or habits that reflect character or attitude.
 I can tell by his mien— his furrowed brow, his grimace, the way his hands are clutching his elbows and his foot is tapping—that he's furious.
-Pronounced MEEN.

 ### milieu